Data Import Wizard pages can slightly differ due to the product you have been using.

-- Select the Source table or view.
+4. Select a Source table or view.
 To quickly find them in the list, enter characters of a required name into the Filter field.
 The list will be filtered to show only those that contain such characters in their names.
 You can use a query for a partial data import.
 Click the Custom Query button and edit the query.
 Click OK to save the changes.

-- Specify the Oracle connection, a database, a schema and a table to import the data to.
+5. Specify a MySQL connection, a database, a schema and a table to import the data to.
 If you selected a table in Database Explorer before opening the Data Import wizard, the wizard will open with the predefined connection parameters of the selected table.
-To create or edit Oracle connections, click the corresponding buttons.
+To create or edit MySQL connections, click the corresponding buttons.
 Click Next.

 See the Target columns in the top and the Source columns at the bottom of the wizard page.
-Click the Source column fields and select required columns from the drop-down list.
+Click Source column fields and select required columns from the drop-down list.
+(For more information about mapping, go to Mapping, Data Import Wizard topic.)

 To cancel mapping of all the columns, click Clear Mappings on the toolbar.
 To restore it, click Fill Mapping.

-- Select an import mode to define how dbForge Fusion should import the data.
+9. Select an import mode to define how dbForge Studio should import the data.
 Click Next.

-- Select how dbForge Fusion should handle errors during import and whether you want to get a log file with details about the import session.
+10. Select how dbForge Studio should handle errors during import and whether you want to get a log file with details about the import session.

-- Click Import and see the import progress. dbForge Fusion will notify you whether the import completed successfully or failed.
+11. Click Import and see the import progress. dbForge Studio will notify you whether the import completed successfully or failed.
 Click the Show log file button to open the log file.